petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/javascript-yaml-configuration-reference.md

     url: global.js
 ```

 The required `url` property defines the JavaScript resource file's location.
-When enabled on a page, any JavaScript at this path runs on each page load.
+When enabled on a page, JavaScript at this path runs on each page load.

 [The example workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-default-workspace/client-extensions) includes a complete JavaScript client extension.